Contact the Central American Group to establish your business in The Green Park Free Zone in Costa Rica.

 Looking for economic diversification in Costa Rica

-During June of this year, the Costa Rican Foreign Trade Promotion Agency (Procomer), aware of the potential of the Chilean market in the digital animation sector, traveled with five Costa Rican companies to Chile to participate in this national marketing event.
-Animación Industria 2021 (MAI), organized by Fundación Chilemonos, took place for the purpose of boosting commercial exchange in this area between both of the Latin American countries.
+In June of this year, the Costa Rican Foreign Trade Promotion Agency (Procomer), aware of the potential of the Chilean market in the digital animation sector, traveled to Chile with five Costa Rican companies to participate in this international marketing event.
+Animación Industria 2021 (MAI), organized by Fundación Chilemonos, took place for the purpose of boosting commercial exchange in this area between the two Latin American countries.

-Less than a month later, Procomer returned to that Latin American country to promote undergraduate and graduate studies in the Central American nation, highlighting its mix of academic training, networking, and access to the natural wonders of the Caribbean.
+Less than a month later, Procomer returned to Chile to promote undergraduate and graduate studies in Costa Rica.
+Officials did this by highlighting its mix of academic training, networking, and access to the natural wonders of the Caribbean.

-They are not isolated cases.
-Since 1996 Procomer has promoted economic diversification in Costa Rica, especially among SMEs, by assisting companies throughout their internationalization process.
-With the pandemic, participation in commercial events has accelerated, most notably virtual.
+These are not isolated cases.
+Since 1996 Procomer has promoted economic diversification in Costa Rica, especially among SMEs, by assisting companies throughout their internationalization processes.
+With the pandemic, participation in commercial events has accelerated, most notably through virtual means.

 According to indicators from the Costa Rican Foreign Trade Observatory (OCEX-UNED), the dilemma faced by the country’s exporters during the pandemic has been the flow of goods.
 Difficulties have been due to the delay in the return of containers precipitated by slow operations and shipments in ports.
-This has been the case, especially in Asia.
+This has been the case, especially with respect to trade with Asia.